 Consider the “China specialist” options listed here or pursue high-impact research within China studies.

 If you have experience as a lawyer in the U.S. that’s great because it’s among the best ways to get positions in government & policy, which is one of our top priority areas.
-We’d recommend you read our advice for people with experience in government or policy above.
+We’d recommend you read our advice for people with experience in government or policy above or review our discussion of potential paths after law school.
 (People from other countries can also try to transition from law to public policy, but it’s comparatively easier to go into government as a lawyer in the US so law is a more attractive first step there.)

 Within research, you could aim to work on legal issues concerning AI and other emerging technologies, or other important and neglected areas of legal research.
 From there you could also aim to influence policy.